Discover more from Wholehearted Leadership

 What does belonging mean to you?

-Belonging is incredibly subjective.
+Belonging is incredibly subjective2.
 It changes shape and intensity based on context and experiences.
-The literature also offers distinction between state belonging, which is more fluid and responsive to circumstances and situations, and trait belonging, which can be more long-term, less wavering, and is linked to greater health.
-At any given point, a person can experience a spectrum of belonging uncertainty.
+The literature also offers distinction between state belonging, which is more fluid and responsive to circumstances and situations, and trait belonging, which can be more long-term, less wavering, and is linked to greater health3.
+At any given point, a person can experience a spectrum of belonging uncertainty4.
 Among diverse focal points, one inquiring about their sense of belonging may ask:

 Am I similar to others here?